alisarac/clj-fb/README.md

 Current properties
 - uninstalled user listener
 - realtime updates listener
+- basic facebook graph api

 ## Usage

-In current phase it is not usable.
+In current phase it is not very usable.
 Needs refactoring, too much dependencies, codes for testing purposes should be removed.
 Please do not use yet.

 ## TODO

-Adding facebook graph api to get details of realtime updates.
+A more flexible facebook graph api to get details of realtime updates.
+Hide implementation details

 ## License